yhzhang0128/egos-2000/USAGES.md

 ### MacOS

 Install [Homebrew](https://brew.sh/).
-Then install `openocd` using Homebrew: Type `brew install openocd` in your terminal.
+Then install `openocd` using Homebrew by typing `brew install openocd` in your terminal.

 Prepare a text file `7series.txt` with the following content.
 Replace the `$(EGOS_RISCV_DIR)` with your own egos-riscv path.